safesoftware/FMETraining/ServerAdmin6Migration/Exercise1_Migration.md

 <br>**3) Backup Configuration Files**
 <br>It is also a best practice to manually back up any FME Server configuration files you have altered to a safe location outside of the FME Server installation directory.
 Certain configurations are not included in the primary backup procedure and you may want to reference the changes made to these files.

-In this training course, if you have completed all exercises up until this point, we have modified *server.xml*, *web.xml*, *context.xml*, *cacerts*, and created a *tomcat.keystore* file in the Configuring FME Server for HTTPS exercise, and *pg_hba.conf*, and *fmeCommonConfig.txt* in the Changing the FME Server Database Provider exercise.
+In this training course, if you have completed all exercises up until this point, we have modified *server.xml*, *web.xml*, *context.xml*, *cacerts*, and created a *tomcat.keystore* file in the Configuring FME Server for HTTPS exercise.

 So if we were trying to migrate our current FME Server configurations, these are the files that we would want to have copies of for reference later on when restoring FME Server configurations.